sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/configuration/configure-agent.md

 #### Working directory

-You may use relative paths in the `otel/otel-config.yaml` file and these paths are relative to the working directory of the OpenTelemetry Collector.
-If the working directory is incorrect, it can prevent the _OpenTelemetry Collector_ from starting.

-By default, the working directory is set to `hws-otel-collector/otel`.
+By default, the _OpenTelemetry Collector_ working directory is set to `hws-otel-collector/otel`.
 In heavily customized setups, you may need to set the right working directory for the _OpenTelemetry Collector_ process.

 **`otel/otel-config.yaml` example:**